How to Prove My Income

 You may feel like your lender’s asking a lot of you during your mortgage application process, but once you break it down, proving your income isn’t too complicated.

 What Counts as Income

 Proving income is easiest for salaried workers.
 Your salary will be what lenders look at to make sure you have enough money to afford a home.
-Non-salary sources of income work, too.
+Non-salary sources of income can be used as well.
 You can provide proof of income from a second job or side business, social security benefits, pension payouts, child support, and more.

 Important: Lenders need to see that these secondary sources are consistent and that you’ve reported them on your tax return.
 For seasonal work, lenders want to see the income annualized (evened out into equal monthly sums).

 Lenders will generally make a call to your employer to make sure that:

 If you’re self-employed, your CPA may need to supply a letter confirming your business and income.

 Lenders also want to see some consistent history of your earnings.
 That could mean two years of consistent W-2 statements and tax returns for the same position, but it doesn’t have to.
 You could also show a positive career trajectory that’s resulted in a steady current income that meets the lender’s requirements.
 On the other hand, a declining or volatile income history looks risky to lenders.